emmersion/Emmersion.EventLogWalker/README.md

 });
 ```

-The result of calling `WalkAsync()` is an `IEventLogWalkerStatus`.
-To know if `WalkAsync()` completed successfully check `IEventLogWalkerStatus.Exception`.
-If it is `null` the walk finished successfully.
-If it is not `null` then an error occured while walking the EventLog.
+The returned `IEventLogWalkerStatus.Exception` can be checked to determine whether `WalkAsync()` reached the end the event log for the range specified by `WalkArgs` or if an error occured.
+If `Exception` is `null` the walk finished successfully.
+If it is not `null` then an error occured.

 Example detection of an error: